w3f/polkadot-spec/docs/chap-networking.md

 After these three steps, both the initiator and responder derive a new shared secret using the static and session-defined Noise keys, which are used to encrypt all further communication.

-## 4.7.
-Protocols and Substreams {#sect-protocols-substreams}
+## -sec-num- Protocols and Substreams {#sect-protocols-substreams}

 After the node establishes a connection with a peer, the use of multiplexing allows the Polkadot Host to open substreams. *libp2p* uses the [*yamux protocol*](https://docs.libp2p.io/concepts/stream-multiplexing/#yamux) to manage substreams and to allow the negotiation of *application-specific protocols*, where each protocol serves a specific utility.

 The Polkadot Host uses multiple substreams whose usage depends on a specific purpose.
-Each substream is either a *Request-Response substream* or a *Notification substream*, as described in [Section 4.5](chap-networking#sect-connection-establishment).
+Each substream is either a *Request-Response substream* or a *Notification substream*, as described in [Section -sec-num-ref-](chap-networking#sect-connection-establishment).

 |     |                                                                                                                                                                                                                                                                                           |
 |-----|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|